 - The Social Insurance Appeals Tribunal is independent of any States Committee or body.
 Its Members are appointed by the Royal Court.
 It operates under The Social Insurance (Guernsey) Law, 1978, as amended (please see the document downloads to the right).

-- The Social Insurance Appeals Tribunal is supported administratively only by its own secretariat through the Office of the Policy & Resources Committee.
+- The Social Insurance Appeals Tribunal is supported by its own secretariat through the Office of the Policy & Resources Committee.

 How to make a Social Insurance Appeal